Contents

 AI is getting cheaper through two reinforcing channels: first, the underlying hardware is improving steadily, with GPUs delivering roughly 30% more performance per dollar each year after adjusting for inflation and server costs.
 Second, the price of using LLMs at a fixed capability level is falling much faster, with the cheapest model/API price to hit given benchmark thresholds declining by 9x to 40x per year for coding.
 This makes it obvious to me that agentic engineering will reduce traditional IT Services revenue where the deliverable is code.

-Let’s also understand why companies outsourced work to IT services firms in the first place, and how agentic engineering impacts all of them:
+Let’s also understand why companies outsourced work to IT services firms in the first place, and how AI coding impacts all of them:

 Converting Fixed Costs to Variable Costs